Artnoc1/scripting/README.md

 bash-fu
 =======

 Bash helpers and templates.
-Uses bash commands and POSIX utilities unless noted otherwise.
+Uses curl, bash commands and ubuntu utilities unless noted otherwise.
 It is assumed that all files from this repository can be found in `/opt/toggl/scripting`